keycloak/keycloak-quickstarts/proxy/haproxy/reencrypt/README.md

 The log format includes the backend server name, so you can confirm that all requests within an authentication flow (e.g., `/realms/master/protocol/openid-connect/`) are routed to the same server.

 The HAProxy stats page is also available at `http://localhost:8404/stats` and shows per-server request counts and session information.

-For more details, see the [Enabling sticky sessions](https://www.keycloak.org/server/reverseproxy#_enable_sticky_sessions) section in the Keycloak reverse proxy guide.

 **Server lines:**